 Comparing: Children will continue to understand that when comparing numbers, one quantity can be more than, the same as or fewer than another quantity.
-We will be looking for the correct use of vocabulary when explaining what they have found.
+We will be looking for the correct use of vocabulary when explaining what they have

 Composition: Children will continue to develop the understanding that all numbers are made up of smaller numbers.
-Eg: 6 can be composed of 2+2+2 6=5+1 etc. We will encourage the children to subitise - which is where the children instantly recognise small quantities without touch counting.
+Eq: 6 can be composed of 2+2+2 6= 5+1 etc. We will encourage the children to subitise which is where the children instantly recognise small quantities without touch counting.
 Some children will look at a larger number of objects and subitise to add together using mental strategies too.

-Comparing mass and capacity:

-Children will make direct comparisons between objects, estimating which is heaviest and using balance scales to check.
-We will be using vocabulary such as heavy, light, big, small.
-When looking at capacity, we will encourage children to build on their understanding of full and empty, to show half full, nearly full and nearly empty.
+Comparing mass and capacity: Children will make direct comparisons between objects, estimating which is heaviest and using balance scales to such as heavy, light, big, small.
+When looking at capacity, we will encourage show half full, nearly full and nearly empty.
 We will explore capacity using water, sand, rice and beads, using different sized and shaped containers.